-To affect behavior change with this curriculum, we deliver six weekly lessons and invite the teachers to also support the messages that are important to Enjoying Our Healthy Harvest with additional activities that we provide to the teachers each week.
+Results and Interpretation/Discussion: To affect behavior change with this curriculum, we deliver six weekly lessons and invite teachers to support the messages that are important to Enjoying Our Healthy Harvest with additional provided weekly activities.
 Through this combined effort, 80.1% of all the survey respondents improved at least one behavior.